tayloryeow/Cod-e-mon/README.md

 #### Cliff's notes - Abstract :

-2d tile based game engine.
-Written, portably, in C++, Codemon and the associated "Monsta" game-engine can be cross-compiled, to unix based OS's (Mac/Debian) and Windows 8+.
+Two Dimensional (2D) tile based game engine.
+Written, portably, in C++, _Cod-e-mon_ and the associated _Monsta_ game-engine can be cross-compiled, to unix based OS's (MacOs and Debian based Linux distros) and Windows 8+.
-The Monsta Engine and which Cod-e-mon game built on it, leverages CMake for its build system.
+The Monsta Engine and which _Cod-e-mon_ game built on it, leverages CMake for its build system.
 The SFML (Super Fast Multi-Media) is used as the graphical interface library.

 Note: Don't sue me nintendo buissness daddy.